youssefld/Pricing4Java/README.md

 - **jwtSecret**: A `String` that represents the secret with which the token will be signed.
 If this parameter is not provided, the class will set it to a default value: `secret`. **Not providing a secret for the JWT token introduces a major vulnerability to the system.
 The use of default secret is strongly discouraged**.

 - **jwtExpirationMs**: An `int` that represents the expiration time of the token in miliseconds.
 If this parameter is not provided, the class will set it to a default value: `86400000` (1 day).

+Once the class have been created.
+The token can be generated using the `generateUserToken` method, that requires no parameters and returns a `String` with the JWT token.

+## Advance Usage

+It is also possible to pass a whole expression through JWT to be evaluated in frontend.
+This is useful when the evaluation of a feature depends on the evaluation of another feature.
+To inject the expression string in the JWT token, the class provides the `addExpressionToToken` method.
+It requires the following parameters:

+- **(REQUIRED) featureId**: A `String` that represents the id of the feature to be evaluated (must exist inside the token).
+- **(REQUIRED) expression**: A `String` that represents the expression to be evaluated.
+The expression must be written in `javascript` as it is going to be evaluated in frontend.
+You can use the `userContext` and `planContext` variables inside the expression.

+This method must be used before the call of `generateUserToken`.

 ## Example